ahmed-order/EDA_Telco-Customer-Churn/README.md

 #### Observations :
 As we can see in the table that people with No Partner and No Dependents have the highest churn rate (34.23%) and People with Both a Partner and Dependents have the lowest churn rate (14.31%).

+### 07- Are Senior Citizens more likely to churn than younger customers?